gaba-tope/gaba-tope.github.io/_posts/2025-01-30-like-button.md

 - CSS can be fetched within this HTML script.
 Since I have earlier projects that utilize custom CSS in their way, I just followed that way.
 The SCSS file named `_sass/custom/likeButton.scss` was imported in `_sass/custom/customOverride.scss` via `@import "./likeButton.scss";`, and then `_sass/custom/customOverride.scss` was imported to `assets/css/main.scss`via `@import "custom/customOverride.scss";`.

 ### 3-2.
 Create **SCSS for the Like Button**.
-The SCSS I used is from [Matt Henley's "Like" button (codepen)](https://codepen.io/mattbhenley/pen/gQbWgd){:target='_blank'}
+I created and saved SCSS for the like button, as `_sass/custom/likeButton.scss` The SCSS I used is from [Matt Henley's "Like" button (codepen)](https://codepen.io/mattbhenley/pen/gQbWgd){:target='_blank'}

 <details>